Matthew Batten

-Matthew Albert Batten (born June 22, 1995) is an American professional baseball infielder who is a free agent.
+Matthew Albert Batten (born June 22, 1995) is an American professional baseball infielder for the Rieleros de Aguascalientes of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the San Diego Padres.

 Early life

 Batten was a member of the Shelton National Little League team that represented Shelton, Connecticut and the New England region at the 2008 Little League World Series.

 Amateur career

 Batten attended St. Joseph High School in Trumbull, Connecticut, and played college baseball at Quinnipiac University.
-During his senior season at Quinnipiac, he set the record for most hits in program history with 249, most stolen bases with 65, and also led the team with a .305 average.
+During his senior season at Quinnipiac, he set the record for most career hits in program history with 249, most career stolen bases with 65, and also led the team with a .305 average.
 After his senior year, he was selected by the San Diego Padres in the 32nd round of the 2017 Major League Baseball draft.